Management of change (MOC)

 Management of change (MOC) is that any measures or minor changes in the process plant are called management of change.
-There are many types of management changes that occur in a plant likes changes in P&ID, changes in isometric drawing, Changes in equipment Design, Changes in Operating Procedures, Changes in Inspection and Test Maintenance Procedures, Facilities Changes, Temporary Changes, at-site pipelines modification, any valve modification, electrical equipment’s changes and modification in instrument are changes all come this in the category Management of change.
+There are many types of management changes that occur in a plant, like changes in P&ID, changes in isometric drawing, changes in equipment design, changes in operating procedures, changes in inspection and test maintenance procedures, Facilities Changes, Temporary Changes, at-site pipelines modification, any valve modification, electrical equipment’s changes and modification in instruments are changes all come this in the category Management of change.

 What does not come in the category of management change?

-Equipment changes to new equipment with same feature and desing, any maintenance activities or any sample taken in process line changes do not come in the category of management of changes.
-The most important part of Management of change (MOC) is hazard identification.
+Equipment changes to new equipment with the same feature and design, any maintenance activities or any sample taken in process line changes do not come in the category of management of changes.
+The most important part of management of change (MOC) is hazard identification.

 The golden rule for management of change

-That’s what we do and procedures how we do it to reduce the set point and the rule applies to changes in equipment like using a different length of pipe and changes in products like something new for the market plant materials or substance is needed to make those products and finally the rule applies to changes in laws and regulations such as changes in working hours do you think through the consequences of changes.
+That’s what we do and procedures how we do it to reduce the set point.
+The rule applies to changes in equipment like using a different length of pipe and changes in products like something new for the market plant materials or substance is needed to make those products and finally the rule applies to changes in laws and regulations such as changes in working hours.
+Do you think through the consequences of changes?

 You have been introduced that the management of the change process must include a risk assessment conducted by all those affected by the change.
 The development of a work plan that clearly specifies the time scale for the change and any control measures needed for equipment facilities or processes. for example, if we increase steam throughput and increase pressure, will the pipework and vessels withstand the new pressure, clearly there’s an increased risk of a blowout?